-- b) Financial instruments (Cont'd.) - iii) Financial guarantee contracts (Cont'd.)
+- b) Financial instruments (continued) - iii) Financial guarantee contracts (continued)

 Financial guarantees issued are initially measured at fair value.
-Subsequently, they are measured at higher of : - iv) Regular way purchase or sales of financial assets
+Subsequently, they are measured at higher of:

 - a) the amount of the loss allowance; and - b) the amount initially recognised less, when appropriate, the cumulative amount of income recognised in accordance to the principles of MFRS 15, Revenue from Contracts with Customers.